nus-cs2103-AY2324S2/ip/docs/README.md

 ## Here are examples of how you can use other Toothless's commands:

-Finding tasks
+Finding tasks:
 find book

-Adding a Todo
+Adding a Todo:
 todo read book

-Adding an Event
+Adding an Event:
 event project meeting /from 12/2/2024 /to 12/2/2024

-Listing all Tasks
+Listing all Tasks:
 list

-Unmarking a Task
+Unmarking a Task:
 unmark 1

-Deleting a Task
+Deleting a Task:
 delete 1

-Exiting the App
+Exiting the App:
 bye